-Soft Targets and Crowded Places - States, territories, UAs, and public and private sector partners are encouraged to identify security gaps and build capabilities that address security needs and challenges related to protecting locations which are open to the public and to use resources to instill a culture of awareness, vigilance, and preparedness.
+Soft Targets and Crowded Places - States, territories, UAs, and public and private sector partners are encouraged to identify security gaps and build capabilities that address security needs and challenges related to protecting locations or environments that are easily accessible to large numbers of people on a predictable or semi-predictable basis that have limited security or protective measures in place, including town centers, shopping malls, open-air venues, outside hard targets/venues perimeters, and other places of meeting and gathering.
 For more information, please see DHS's Hometown Security Program.